-8. How can prescribers submit Exceptional Access Program exemption requests?
+9. How can prescribers submit Exceptional Access Program requests for exemptions under the biosimilar policy?

 For faster responses prescribers are encouraged to submit EAP requests through EAP's web-based portal, the Special Authorization Digital Information Exchange (SADIE), which can be found at www.ontario.ca/sadie.
 Requests may also be sent by fax to 1-866-811-9908 (toll-free) or 416-327-7526 (Toronto area).
 If authorized prescribers are unable to use SADIE or fax, EAP requests may be submitted by mail to the following address: